gate3/aula-test/README.md

 - Make sure the tests run properly
 - Make a helper for returning success or failure response so code can stay dry
 - Use a crypto function for forming filename of songs
+- Include a docker file for easy deployment

 ## Contributing